 A sales force is established in Sweden.

-Today, House of Oliver Twist is the world leader in the area of spun smoke-less tobacco.
+House of Oliver Twist is the world leader in the area of spun smokeless tobacco.

 Børge Drest Nielsen resigns from the board.

-Swedish Match acquires House of Oliver Twist A/S.
+Swedish Match AB acquires House of Oliver Twist A/S.

-The sale to Swedish Match gives us strength and strong faith in the future.
+The new cooperation with Swedish Match gives us strength and strong faith in the future.